lexruee/absinthe-book/README.md

 # absinthe-book

-Personal git repo for working through the book "Craft GraphQL APIs in Elixir with Absinthe" by Pragmmatic Programmers.
+Personal git repo for working through the book "Craft GraphQL APIs in Elixir with Absinthe" by Pragmatic Programmers.

 Finished Chapters:

- * Introduction
+ * Introduction ✓
  * Part 1
    * Meet GraphQL ✓
    * Building a Schema ✓
    * Taking User Input ✓
    * Adding Flexibility
-   * Making a Change Mutations
+   * Making a Change with Mutations
    * Going Live with Subscriptions